wipmoore/logic/notes/logic-overview.md

 - Completeness : If a formula is true it can be proven in the system
 - Consistency  : No theorem contradicts another theorem in the system
 - Expressive   : The breadth of concepts that can be expressed in the system
-- Soundness    : If an formula is theorem of the system it is true.
+- Soundness    : If a formula is a theorem of the system it is true.
-                 This is the convers of Completness
+                 This is the converse of Completness
 - Validity     : Valid formulas can not make false inferences from true premises

 ## Semantics

 The validity of an argument depends on the meaning ( semantics ) of the sentences that make it up.

-Note - This is quite and in depth concept.
+Note - This is quite an in depth concept.

 ## Inference and Implication